-The Company has limited activity related to mineral exploration and development, due to working capital limitations, although permitting-related work continued during 2014.
-During 2013, the Company focused on the preparation of a Preliminary Feasibility Study ("PFS") and significant site work required for the EIS, and cash outflows used by investments were driven by work on permitting and site maintenance costs and labor.
-During the comparative period in 2014, the Company limited activity except that which contributed to ongoing permitting efforts.
-Reductions in staffing levels, and the related portion of technical personnel for which expenses are capitalized, further reduced capitalized charges.
-Capitalized general and administrative and labor charges decreased year over year primarily due to the change in staffing levels and allocation of efforts to more technical work and less corporate planning activity.
+The Company has limited activity related to mineral exploration and development; the focus of activities during the first quarter of 2015 was permitting-related, noting that the ECC was issued in February 2015.
+Reductions in staffing levels, and the related portion of technical personnel for which expenses are capitalized, further reduced capitalized charges in 2015.
+Capitalized general and administrative and labor charges decreased quarter over quarter primarily due to the change in staffing levels and allocation of efforts to more technical work and less corporate planning activity.

-Selected quarterly information
+Summary of selected quarterly information